Lovett School

-The Lovett School is a coeducational, kindergarten through twelfth grade independent school located in north Atlanta, Georgia, United States.
+The Lovett School is a coeducational kindergarten through twelfth grade independent school located in north Atlanta, Georgia, United States.

 History

-In September 1926, Eva Edwards Lovett, an innovative educator who emphasized the development of the whole child, officially began the Lovett School with 20 boys and girls in first through third grades at a former home in Midtown Atlanta.
-By 1936, Lovett was able to become a true country day school, with a move to a wooded campus north of the city off West Wesley Road.
+In September 1926, Eva Edwards Lovett, an educator who emphasized the development of the whole child, officially began the Lovett School with 20 boys and girls in first through third grades at a former home in Midtown Atlanta.
+By 1936, Lovett had become a day school, with a move to a wooded campus north of the city off West Wesley Road.

-In 1963, the Lovett School became the focus of a desegregation controversy when it rejected the applications of three black students, including Martin Luther King III.
-At the center of the debate were the school's ties to the Episcopal Diocese of Atlanta, which had been established in 1954.
-The national Episcopal Church had issued directives to its member dioceses to integrate their institutions; the Lovett School's refusal to do so placed the bishop of Atlanta, the Rt.
-Rev. Randolph Claiborne Jr., in a difficult situation.
-After a number of pickets at the school organized by the Episcopal Society for Cultural and Racial Unity, the diocese and school attempted to resolve the situation by severing ties with each other.
-In later years, the school revised its admission policy with regards to race.
-Today, the school features many multicultural programs.